-The Crypto Assets Conference (CAC) in Frankfurt is one of the biggest blockchain events in Germany next to the BLOCKCHANCE conference in Hamburg and the Blockchain Technology Conference in Berlin and this year marks the third year since its establishment.
+The Crypto Assets Conference (CAC) in Frankfurt is one of the biggest blockchain events in Germany.
+It stands tall next to the BLOCKCHANCE conference in Hamburg and the Blockchain Technology Conference in Berlin and this year marks the third year since its establishment.

-Unlike other blockchain events in Germany CAC heavily emphasizes on the investor’s perspective, which can be seen from the choice of speakers and the topics discussed.
-Panel participants are key market players, representing regulatory bodies, consulting firms, commercial banks, trading venues, venture capital funds, and blockchain startups.
-However, due to unforeseen circumstances, surrounding the spread of the COVID-19 in Europe, some prominent speakers such as representatives of BaFin, European Central Bank, Deutsche Bundesbank and Deutsche Börse, had to cancel at the last minute.
-In the little time that they had the conference organizers managed to find replacements and the conference took part.
+Due to unforeseen circumstances, surrounding the spread of the COVID-19 in Europe, some prominent speakers canceled at the last minute.
+However, in the little time that they had the conference organizers managed to find replacements and the conference took part.

 Regulation and CUSTODY

-The consensus of the panel discussions was that blockchain related financial providers need regulatory clarity and trust in the regulatory bodies in order to provide their service to the public.
-In this regard Lichtenstein was often used as an example for its favorable regulatory climate.
+The consensus of the panel discussions was that blockchain-related financial providers need regulatory clarity and trust in the regulatory bodies in order to provide their service to the public.
+In this regard, Lichtenstein was often used as an example for its favorable regulatory climate.